yuuki/droot/README.md

 ## Roodmap

-- `rm` command for cleaning container environment
+- `rm` command to clean container environment
-- `rmi` command for cleaning image on S3
+- `rmi` command to clean a image on S3
 - `pull` command with the rsync option
 - `push/pull` other compression algorithms
 - image versioning